huangziyu/ShadowverseTracker/README.md

 https://github.com/sleeplessghost/ShadowverseTracker.git
 ```

 It was created in Visual Studio 2008 using C#.
+You can run build.bat to build the solution and copy files to dist folder.

 ## Usage